 - a “car” is any vehicle principally designed to carry less than 9 passengers and with a payload of less than 1 tonne.

 - King-cab or 4 door utes are considered Cars if they have a carrying capacity of less than 1 tonne.

-- If a 4 door Ute with a carrying capacity of 1 Tonne or more is purchased by the business, that’s considered to be an exempt vehicle for FBT purposes.
+- If a 4 door Ute with a carrying capacity of 1 Tonne or more is purchased by the business, it is not subject to the depreciation cost limit for cars and is considered to be an exempt vehicle for FBT purposes.
 Provided the logbook (see claiming car expenses below) shows only minor and infrequent use, home to work travel is considered to be tax deductible so the tax benefits of these utes is more accessible.

 - Motorbikes are not Cars, they are exempt vehicles also so the same rules in the paragraph above apply.

 - Buses with a carrying capacity of 9 passengers are exempt vehicles.

 If a business, registered for GST, purchases a car from a motor dealer, most likely the car will have GST included in the price.
 The business purchasing the car can then claim back the GST subject to its business usage (see claiming car expenses below).